Hair Structure and CompositionHair Structure and Composition

 • Managing stress as best you can because it really impacts hair growth.

-• Applying a daily hair serum or foam to encourage thicker, fuller-looking hair.
+• Applying a daily hair serum to encourage thicker, fuller-looking hair.

 “We need six glasses of water and eight hours of sleep every day.
 Take a multivitamin and a probiotic every day, too, to support hair growth.
 Being gentle with your scalp is important for the health of our hair shafts, so avoid irritating chemicals, excessive heat and physical trauma to the scalp,” added Dr. Patel.